 For me, there is no simple definition for counseling.
 It is a personal experience that has different meanings for different people.
 Some people come in for counseling who are looking for relief from their symptoms.
-Others come in to work on specific goals for personal enrichment and growth.
-Many come in unsure about what they really want to see change but feel the need to explore their thoughts, feelings, and relationship.
+Others want to work on specific goals for personal enrichment and growth.
+Many come in unsure about what they really want to see change but are willing to explore their thoughts, feelings, and relationships.
 Some people wait until they have reached a low level of functioning due to debilitating symptoms or unresolved painful life experiences.
-In my experience, these people often feel better just from unloading their burden for the first time on someone who will listen without judgement.
+These people often feel better just from unloading their burden for the first time on someone who will listen without judgement.
 If you decide to try counseling, remember it is your own personal experience and no one can define what it means to you.
-That is how and when the healing starts--when you take ownership of your own experience.

 This week's letter to the editor